River Tam: Reception

-In 2005, Summer Glau won the SFX Magazine award for Best Actress for her role as River in Serenity.
+In 2005, Glau won the SFX Magazine award for Best Actress for her role as River in Serenity.
 Glau later won a Saturn Award for Best Supporting Actress, again for her role as River in Serenity in May 2006.
 Glau was also runner up for Best Actress/Movie in the SyFy Genre Awards for 2006.

-The nature of the character and her role in the franchise has garnered both praise and criticism from various reviewers.
+The nature of the character and her role in the franchise has garnered praise from various reviewers.
 Some have positively likened the character's erratic behavior to autism.
-Dr. Karin Beeler of the University of Northern British Columbia compared and contrasted River to Buffy Summers, protagonist of the Buffy the Vampire Slayer franchise (also created by Joss Whedon), in her book Seers, Witches and Psychics on Screen: An Analysis of Women Visionary Characters in Recent Television and Film.
+Dr. Karin Beeler of the University of Northern British Columbia compared and contrasted River to Buffy Summers, protagonist of the Buffy the Vampire Slayer franchise (also created by Joss Whedon), in her book Seers, "Witches" and Psychics on Screen: An Analysis of Women Visionary Characters in Recent Television and Film.
 Beeler labeled the character an anti-heroine, in comparison to the more heroic role of Buffy Summers.
 Film critic and horror author Michael Marano also compared the character to Buffy, citing the two characters' combat prowess as similarities and describing River as the apotheosis of Joss Whedon's strong female characters.